-There is something incredibly Irish about The Sexton Whiskey, a US Exclusive whiskey.
+There is something incredibly Irish about The Sexton Whiskey, a new Irish Whiskey this Christmas.

 It’s made in the traditional method of triple distillation and then matured in Oloroso Sherry casks, giving it a smooth body and a sweet, fruity palate.
-The brand was first released in 2017 by Proximo, a spirits producer who also owns brands such as Bushmills Whisky, TINCUP Bourbon, Kraken Rum and Jose Cuervo Tequila.
+The brand was first released in 2017 by Proximo, a spirits producer and distributer who also owns or distributes brands such as Kraken Rum, Bushmills Whisky, TINCUP Bourbon and Jose Cuervo Tequila.
 It was first launched in America and has been praised by critics.
 It has some intriguing branding surrounding it, and it’s black hexagonal bottle, embellished with a skeleton, certainly stands out from your standard Whiskey bottle.

 The Sexton is said to have been created in celebration of the North coast of Ireland, which is exactly where Bushmills Distillery is based, so it would not be a big jump to assume the two were connected.